Ni-zav/obsidian-gym/README.md

 	- [ ] add stopwatch feature
 - [x] should i change muscle group selections to multiple select? (require much more time for user to add themselves, kind of bad ux)
 	- just add notes about most used muscle on exercise creation instead.
-- [ ] add ability to start workout without specific exercises sets/lists.
+- [x] add ability to start workout without specific exercises sets/lists.
+	- [x] **Free Workout Mode** - Start unplanned workouts with all exercises available
+	- [x] **Auto-open workouts** - Newly created workouts automatically open for immediate use
+	- [x] **Multiple free workouts per day** - Can create multiple free workouts on the same day

 Now it is fully usable, might not need relation equipment and place (adding new relational data is time-consuming so.. no).
 Will do hide properties, musclegroup/exercises dashboard, demo video, and if possible add full body visualization.